nextflow-io/training/docs/hello_nextflow/07_hello_modules.md

 # Part 6: Hello Modules

-When we started developing our workflow, we put everything in one single code file.
-However, as our pipeline project matures, we are adopting certain conventions and best practices that are going to make development and maintenance of our pipeline more efficient and sustainable.
+This section covers how to organize your workflow code to make development and maintenance of your pipeline more efficient and sustainable.

-In Part 5, we started turning our one-script workflow into a proper pipeline project by teasing out parameter settings and building out the configuration file(s).
-We also moved to the standard Nextflow convention of naming the workflow file `main.nf`.

-Now it's time to tackle **modularizing** our code.
+Specifically, we are going to demonstrate how to use **modules**.

 In Nextflow, a **module** is a single process definition that is encapsulated by itself in a standalone code file.
 To use a module in a workflow, you just add a single-line import statement to your workflow code file; then you can integrate the process into the workflow the same way you normally would.